shihjay2/nosh-cs/README.md

-	billing - List of all fields in a HCFA-1500 form for each patient encounter. billing-core - List of all charges and payments for a patient encounter. calendar - List of all visit types and their duration for the patient scheduler. ci_sessions - This table keeps track of all active user sessions at a given time. cpt - CPT codes
+	billing - List of all fields in a HCFA-1500 form for each patient encounter. billing-core - List of all charges and payments for a patient encounter. calendar - List of all visit types and their duration for the patient scheduler. ci_sessions - This table keeps track of all active user sessions at a given time (depreciated with Laravel) cpt - CPT codes
 	cvx - CVX (vaccine database) codes
 	demographics - List of all patients (active or inactive) in the system. documents - List of all PDF documents saved in the documents folder (default is /noshdocuments) on the server that pertain to a given patient.
-	encounters - List of all patient encounters for a given patient. groups - List of user groups (provider, admin, assistant, billing, patient). hippa - List of all release of information requests for a given patient. hpi - History of Present Illness of a patient encounter.
+	encounters - List of all patient encounters for a given patient. era - ERA claims table.
+	groups - List of user groups (provider, admin, assistant, billing, patient). hippa - List of all release of information requests for a given patient. hpi - History of Present Illness of a patient encounter.